mazzon0/PARCO-Computing-2026-244905/README.md

 script/test.sh
 ```

-You can check all your jobs that need to finish (consider the STDIN job will always appear, since you are in an interactive job).
+You can check all your currently running jobs (consider the STDIN job will always appear, as long as you are in an interactive session).
 ```bash
 qstat -u your_username
 ```